 Product Review: Seven Days Using Honevo Rosacea

-I’ve had rosacea for decades.
-It started when I was a teen, but it progressed rapidly in my 30s, and soon my skin was red with pustules, and in the winter months, even with use of moisturizers, it was cracking and peeling.
-My doctor and I found that dietary changes in the winter months was not enough, so I started using Metrogel to help control it.
+I've had rosacea for decades.
+It started when I was a teen.
+I'd be under fluorescent lighting and turn scarlet red.
+I didn't know it then, but my dermatologist says that was likely an indicator of rosacea.
+It progressed rapidly in my 30s.
+Soon my skin was red with pustules.
+In the winter months, even with regular use of moisturizers, it was cracking and peeling.
+My doctor and I found that dietary changes in the winter months were not enough, so I started using Metrogel to help control it.

 Metrogel vs. Honevo Price

-If you don’t know of Metrogel, it is a topical antibiotic gel that is applied twice a day to the areas where rosacea is the worst.
+If you don't know of Metrogel, it is a topical antibiotic gel that is applied twice a day to the areas where rosacea is the worst.
 By itself (using pricing from my local pharmacy), Metrogel costs more than $250 per tube.
 My insurance is pretty good, so I pay $10 per tube with a co-pay.
-My mother, who also has rosacea, isn’t as lucky, and she gets 50 percent off, so she is paying about $130 per tube.
+My mother, who also has rosacea, isn't as lucky, and she gets 50 percent off her medications.
+Before she stopped using Metrogel, she was paying about $130 per tube.

 Honevo is only available online.
-It costs approximately $20 USD per tube.
+It costs approximately $26 USD per tube (per 2018 pricing).
 Plus, there is the shipping cost to get it from New Zealand to the United States or wherever you happen to reside.
-Shipping to my area in the United States (New England) is almost $10 USD.
-That puts the total at around $30, which can be much cheaper than Metrogel.
+Shipping to my area in the United States (New England) is almost $10 USD (per 2018).
+That puts the total at around $36, which can be much cheaper than Metrogel.

 One thing I've found about rosacea is that what works for some will not work for others.
 From the start, I was pretty sure that Honevo would fit well into this.
 Per the studies, it does work for a high percentage of people, but there was also a percentage who found their skin got worse after using the honey facial cleanser.